 Alongside extension of the vertical and geographic ranges for many species, MAR-ECO and ECOMAR also provided descriptions of three new species, Hymenasterides mironovi (Dilman, 2008), Hymenaster ecomari and Hymenaster rotundus (Dilman, 2013).
 Apart for the new species, all of the asteroids identified from the Azores to Reykjanes Ridge during MAR-ECO and ECOMAR had broad distributions, occurring either in other parts of the Atlantic (in the North-East, North-West, or South) or in other oceans.
 The link with asteroid fauna from other oceans varied by species, with many species occurring in at least one other ocean (Indian, Pacific or Southern Oceans), whilst some species distributions extended into either the Arctic or Antarctic polar regions (Dilman, 2008; Dilman, 2013).
-Given the generally broad distributions of asteroid species identified from the MAR, additional sampling efforts may discover a wider distribution for the new species described during MAR-ECO and ECOMAR expeditions, 69 asteroid species are now known to occur between south of Iceland and 42° N off the Azores (Dilman, 2013).
+Given the generally broad distributions of asteroid species identified from the MAR, additional sampling efforts may discover a wider distribution for the new species described during MAR-ECO and ECOMAR.
+Summarizing records from the Reykjanes Ridge and MAR-ECO and ECOMAR expeditions, 69 asteroid species are now known to occur between south of Iceland and 42° N off the Azores (Dilman, 2013).